robotjackie/portfolio/_projects/04_Arduino_cam.md

 The first step in processing is analog processing (C), where AEC, AGC, ABLC etc. are applied.
 These settings can be automatic or manual, depending on the register settings (most likely they will be on automatic, for ease of use).
 Then other register settings (D) such as resolution, image format, frame rate etc. are called.
 These registers are read and changed from the SCCB interface (E) which is connected by I2C to the processor.
 There is also a register setting option of generating a test pattern (F).

 The next step in processing is that the analog signal is converted to a 10 bit digital signal by an ADC (G).
 Settings such as 50/60 Hz Auto Detect (H) and exposure/gain detection and control (I) are utilized, followed by a DSP (digital signal processor) (J) that handles white balance and color correction such as gamma control, saturation, and de-noising.
-This is also where a color matrix is applied to convert colors, with a fixed formula multiplying RGB values by a conversion matrix set by camera registers to return YUV values, for example (see "Image color formats" below).
+This is also where a color matrix is applied to convert colors if needed, with a fixed formula multiplying RGB values by a conversion matrix set by camera registers to return YUV values, for example (see "Image color formats" below).
 The last processing register is an image scaler (K) that scales down VGA quality to the other available resolutions.

-The image then goes into the FIFO memory buffer (L), which as explained above can store 1 VGA-resolution image at 1 byte/pixel in raw Bayer format.
-Finally the image can be read out of the 8-pin video port (M) through pins D0-D7, at 1 bit per pin at a time, for a speed of 1 byte per read cycle from all 8 pins.
+The image then goes into the FIFO memory buffer (L), which as explained above can store 1 VGA-resolution image at 1 byte/pixel in raw Bayer format, or lower resolution images at higher byte/pixel in other formats.
+Finally the image can be read out of the 8-pin video port (M) through pins D0-D7, at 1 bit/pin at a time, for a speed of 1 byte/read cycle from all the pins.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_camera_components.png?raw=true" width="650"></center>